Long-term overnight parking permit

 NOTE: Permits are issued to a specific licence plate and are not transferable from vehicle to vehicle.

-How to obtain a permit
+How to obtain the permit

 A temporary parking permit will be issued upon request to the applicant when the documents are submitted and the fee will start on that date.
 Please ensure that you include all the requested information and payment.
 If you have any questions about the information we require, please visit City Hall and we will be happy to answer your questions and help you complete the application form.